 F2.
 Congestion Management: EPMI strongly supports the CGM LMP/Financial Rights model.
 The congestion management model is a critical component of Order No. 2000.
 The use of the LMP/Financial Rights model that facilitates congestion management in real time will realize the Commission’s Order No. 2000 directives that “ensure truly non-discriminatory transmission service”.
 It also supports and will promote many of the other characteristics and functions, including Independence, Operational Authority, Short Term Reliability, Ancillary Services, Interregional Coordination, and Planning and Expansion.
 Perpetuation of current discriminatory practices will continue without the open and transparent real time spot market that is accessible to all market participants – not just incumbent control areas.

 For the market “that will support the billions of dollars of capital investment in generation and demand side projects necessary to support a reliable, robust, and competitive electricity marketplace” to be established, participants need flexibility.
-For example, participants may choose to buy or sell energy to the spot market, (or alternatively, decide to interrupt, or sell distributed or on-site generation, etc.), enter into bilateral contracts, buy-through congestion; and self-provide.
+For example, participants may choose to buy or sell energy to the spot market, (or alternatively, decide to interrupt, or sell distributed or on-site generation, etc.), enter into bilateral forward contracts at different timeframes, sell at peak or base, buy at different load curves, buy-through congestion; and self-provide.
+The freedom of choice is part of the vitality of the market.
 Moreover, a robust spot market (without a day ahead balanced schedule provision with penalties as found in the SeTrans model) provides market transparency with visible real time pricing upon which to base an active market in providing hedging tools with a wide variety of energy products for utilities and end users.

+As I understand, we do not want balanced schedule requirements at any time frame in the forward market.
+Therefore, we are not against day-ahead balanced schedule in particular, but against any balanced requirement, at any timeframe.
+Obviously, we can only agree with balanced schedules on the real time, but never in the forward market.
+It may be worth clarifying.
+The arguments are the same

 Accurate real time nodal prices (that are set by the participation of all market participants) will provide the essential price signals to best determine the location and necessity of new investment in generation, transmission, and demand side management products, as well as new innovation, which facilitates the Planning and Expansion Function 7.
-The LMP/Financial Rights model also provides the most flexibility to participants for development of a variety of forward market instruments to manage real time price risk (for example, hub to hub rights/options/obligations/FTRs/Flowgates, etc.).
+The LMP/Financial Rights model also provides the most flexibility to participants for development of a variety of forward market instruments to manage and hedge real time price risk (for example, hub to hub rights/options/obligations/FTRs/.).
+The LMP?Financial Rights model will also allow market participants to develop transmission hedging instruments such as “flowgates” if they prefer so.
+The LMP/Financial Rights is consistent with the “physical realities “ of the system and may accommodate all the flexibility to manage risks.
 In addition, the LMP/Financial Rights model is consistent with the Commission’s directive to consider best practices in other regions.